 5.16.3.11 P-CSCF discovery and selection

-P-CSCF selection functionality is used by the SMF to select the P-CSCF for an IMS PDU Session of the UE.
+According to 23.228 [86] clause 5.1.1, an IMS network may be configured configured to perform P-CSCF discovery as part of the establishment of connectivity towards the IP-Connectivity Access Network.
+In the case of 5GS, the P-CSCF selection functionality of the SMF is used to discover and select the P-CSCF for an IMS PDU Session of the UE.

 The SMF can utilize the Network Repository Function to discover the P-CSCF instance(s).
 The NRF provides the IP address or the FQDN of P-CSCF instance(s) to the SMF.
 The P-CSCF selection function in the SMF selects the P-CSCF instance(s) based on the available P-CSCF instances obtained from NRF or based on the configured P-CSCF information in the SMF.
+If the SMF receives FQDN(s) from the NRF or is configured with FQDN(s) the SMF shall resolve these to IP addresses for sending to the UE in the PDU session response.

 The following factors may be considered during the P-CSCF discovery and selection:

-- Selected Data Network Name (DNN).

 - S-NSSAI of the PDU Session.

 - UE location information.